GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 To change a date format in the data dictionary, do the following:

-1. In the data source, format the date column as text rather than date.
+1.In the data source, format the date column as text rather than date.
 (This allows the Digital Services Platform to parse the information in the date.)

-2. After importing the data source, make the following changes to the data dictionary for this column:
+2.After importing the data source, make the following changes to the data dictionary for this column:

 		date:
 		source: date